Hydropower is the oldest form of clean electricity, with significantly lower greenhouse gas emissions than most other energy sources.

 Beyond its power benefits, hydropower also provides water services.
 Reservoir storage capacity can be used for drinking water supply, irrigation and flood control.
 Increasing global water storage capacity is imperative to adapting to a warmer world and meeting growing water demand.

+Dams are greatly equipped to store and release water to combat the ever-growing frequency of droughts and flooding.
 Like other types of infrastructure, hydropower is however starting to experience negative impacts due to climate risks.
 Water availability and hydropower generation are affected by changes in hydrological patterns and extreme weather events.